readtedium/tedium/content/advertising.md

 {{% big %}}**Tedium is a great spot** for your ad campaign.
 As an email-driven content hub focused on turning noise into signal, we can offer:{{% /big %}}

-1. **Open rates** around 40 percent—and more than 10,000 dedicated readers, many of whom get all the way to the end of the articles.
+1. **Open rates** around 40 percent— and more than 10,000 dedicated readers, many of whom get all the way to the end of the articles.
 2. **Focused subject matter** that has a shelf life long beyond the issue's drop date.
 3. **Copy directly relevant** to your advertising needs—including (in case of an issue takeover) a related article that's a great fit.
 4. **A bold, colorful design unlike anything else** currently hitting your audience's inboxes.